splendidissimemendax/bumblebee/README.md

 1. **Update**: The most important feature is that I've fixed the bit of the code that was broken, based on a solution worked out by [strflr](https://strflr.neocities.org/blog/posts/2024-03-24-Zonelots-Fix).

-2. **Automation**: I've written some Python code that makes use of the Neocities CLI to automate things like pushing updates.
-Basically, you only have to use the Neocities dashboard to delete or rename files and you only have to enter the Javascript to do the initial set-up or to backdate a post.
+2. **Automation**: Basically, you only have to enter the Javascript to do the initial set-up or to backdate a post.

 3. **Projects**: Based on the framework of tagging.
 I personally have a bunch of tags and having a separate system for projects (rather than just using tags) helps me keep things organized.